rglegge2/nd0821-c3-starter-code/starter/model_card_template.md

 ## Model Details
 * Robert Legge created this model.
-* The model is a RandomForestClassifier with hyperparameters selected with GridSearchCV.
-Optimized hyperparameters are as follows:
+* The model is a RandomForestClassifier with hyperparameters selected with default hyperparameters.
-  * criterion: entropy
-  * max_depth: 50
-  * n_estimators: 200
 * The version of scikit-learn used is 1.3.0.

 ## Intended Use